 What is the 2-Day Poem Contest?

 This annual contest challenges you to write an original poem in 48 hours — with only one catch.
 The final poem must include ten words that we provide.
-This year, the words were released at midnight, Friday April 10th, 2015 CDT (when Friday becomes Saturday), leaving contestants 48 hours to use each of them at least once in an original poetry composition.
-Prizes include cash, publication, and a copy of the issue featuring the winners, not to mention a whole weekend of wordy entertainment.
+These words are released at midnight CDT on Friday April 8th, 2016, leaving you 48 hours to use each of them at least once in an original poetry composition.
+Prizes include cash, publication, and a copy of the issue containing the winners, not to mention a whole weekend of wordy entertainment.